ZERNIPAX: A Fast and Accurate Zernike Polynomial Calculator in Python: Zernike Polynomials

+To assess the stability of this recursion, note that both the numerator and denominator in the coefficients of $P_{n-2}^{\alpha,0}(\rho)$ and $P_{n-1}^{\alpha,0}(\rho)$ are third-order polynomials in $n$.
+This structure implies that, as $n\rightarrow\infty$, these coefficients approach constant values, ensuring that errors introduced during each recursive step do not grow exponentially.
+Instead, the error growth rate stabilizes, reaching an asymptotic limit as $n$ increases.
+This characteristic is essential for maintaining numerical stability in high-mode calculations.

-Derivatives of Jacobi Polynomials can be calculated using the Jacobi polynomials itself with the following relation,
+Derivatives of Jacobi polynomials can be calculated using the Jacobi polynomials itself with the following relation,

 Hence, the stable recursion relation can be incorporated for the derivatives too.
-However, instead of using the Gamma function for the relation, since for Zernike polynomials mode numbers $n$ and $m$ as well as $(n-m)/2$ are always integers, the argument of the Gamma function is an integer and one can use the factorial version to get more accurate results.
+However, instead of using the Gamma function for the relation, since for Zernike polynomials mode numbers $n$ and $m$ as well as $(n-m)/2$ are always integers, the argument of the Gamma function is an integer and one can use the factorial version to get more accurate results by allowing analytic cancellation of the factorial in the denominator.

 where the Pochhammer function is defined as,